What is a Baker cyst?

 When should I call my healthcare provider?

 If your cyst starts causing mild symptoms, plan to see your healthcare provider soon.
-See him or her right away if you have symptoms such as redness and swelling of your leg.
+See them right away if your leg is red and swollen.
 These symptoms may mean your Baker cyst has ruptured.

 Key points about Baker cysts

 - A Baker cyst is a fluid-filled sac that forms behind the knee.
-They usually do not cause major problems.
+They usually don't cause major problems.

 - A Baker cyst is usually the result of some other problem with the knee.
 It may be caused by osteoarthritis or a tear of the knee’s cartilage.